0xNullPointers/SteamAchieveTool/README.md

 ## Installation

 ### Using the Executable (.exe)
 No installation required.
-Simply download `GSE.Generator.rar` from the [releases](https://github.com/itsNileshHere/SteamAchieveTool/releases/latest) page, Extract it to a folder and run the `GSE_Generator.exe`.
+Simply download `GSE.Generator.zip` from the [releases](https://github.com/itsNileshHere/SteamAchieveTool/releases/latest) page, Extract it to a folder and run the `GSE_Generator.exe`.

 ### Using Python Source
 1. Ensure Python 3.9 or higher installed